-Jean Lyons School of Music, founded in 1963, is Vancouver’s longest established music school, providing quality education in piano, theory, harmony and history.
+Jean Lyons School of Music, founded in 1963, is Vancouver’s longest established music school.
+We provide a quality education in piano, theory, harmony and history.
 Founder Jean Lyons’ goal was to provide music education to children within an atmosphere of enjoyment, appreciation, and nurturing support.
 As a result of her philosophy and hard work, the School has built an enviable reputation of excellence in teaching and has fostered an interest in each student’s abilities and goals.
-Throughout the years, Jean Lyons was continually urged to start other branches of her School, but she kept it small to allow each student to participate in classes and recitals.
+Throughout the years, Jean Lyons was continually urged to start other branches of her School.
+However, she kept it small to allow each student to participate in classes and recitals.

-We are fortunate to be situated in the heart of a community with a vibrant performing arts scene, where the fostering of musical education and development is taken just as seriously as professional performances.
-We therefore encourage our students to attend concerts by the Vancouver Symphony Orchestra, Vancouver Opera Society, Vancouver Recital Society, and the Chopin Society.
+We are fortunate to be situated in the heart of a community with a vibrant performing arts scene.
+In this community, the fostering of musical education and development is taken just as seriously as professional performances.
+Therefore, we encourage our students to attend concerts by the Vancouver Symphony Orchestra, Vancouver Opera Society, Vancouver Recital Society, and the Chopin Society.
 These organizations offer tickets to students at discounted rates.
 Jean Lyons School of Music complements these events with regular activities, recitals and concerts for our students.
 We provide students with recital opportunities each month in our Chopin Room with a supportive audience.
 These recitals help to ease students into the more competitive city-wide festivals and exams.
-Performing can be seen as a stepping stone in life, preparing one to have confidence and grace under pressure.
+Performances are a stepping stone in life as they help prepare one to have confidence and grace under pressure.

-Students at Jean Lyons School of Music have been consistent winners in various music competitions held throughout the Lower Mainland and across Canada.
+Students at Jean Lyons School of Music are consistent winners in various music competitions that take place throughout the Lower Mainland and across Canada.
 In addition, many of the School’s graduate students are now music teachers themselves, while others have pursued careers in performance, accompanying and composing.
-Alumna Alexina Louie, who was named Composer of the Year by the Canadian Music Council, also went on to become a Composer in Residence at the Canadian Opera Company and the National Arts Centre.
-She has won multiple JUNO awards and received one of Canada’s most prestigious honours as she was named to the Order of Canada in 2005.
+Alumna Alexina Louie, who was named Composer of the Year by the Canadian Music Council, has become a Composer in Residence at the Canadian Opera Company and the National Arts Centre.
+In addition to winning multiple JUNO awards, she also received the Order of Canada in 2005, one of Canada’s most prestigious honours.